spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/csm/stage-adoption/index.html.md

 Usage Discovery Questions:

-1. Where do you manage you code base?
+1. Where do you manage your code base?
 1. What processes do you follow for code reviews?

 ## Verify